HISTORICAL FENCING CLASS RULES

 8. Fencers must be respectful when performing a drill with another student.
 Fencers must attempt within their ability to perform the drill properly and make no attempt to “game” it.
 There is no winning a drill.
 Give all fencers participating in the drill an opportunity to learn.

 9. Be respectful and friendly while fencing.
-At the end of a bout, shake your opponent’s hand with your non-weapon hand or “bump” hands or elbows if you are wearing heavy gloves.
+At the end of a bout, salute and shake your opponent’s hand with your non-weapon hand or “bump” hands or elbows if you are wearing heavy gloves.

 10. Fencers must behave in a proper manner at all times.
-This includes, but is not limited to: No name calling or negative talk; No throwing Club or personal equipment; No cheating; No shaming another for their skill or fitness level.
+This includes, but is not limited to: No name calling or negative talk; no throwing Club or personal equipment; no cheating; no shaming another for their skill or fitness level.
+Racist, sexist, homophobic, or transphobic language is forbidden.

 11. This is a full contact sport.
 Respect other fencers and do not mindfully strike them harder than needed.
-If you are minorly injured by another fencer make no attempt to guilt them.
+If you are suffer a minor injury make no attempt to "guilt" the other fencer.
 Even while taking extreme precautions, proper equipment, and mindful fencing, bruising is part of the sport!